kamiyo/multi-progress-bars/README.md

 ```

 Pair that with a `watch`.
-You can also add Webpack by passing in the mpb instance to your webpack config
+You can also add mpb to your Webpack config by passing in the mpb instance to a function that returns the config:

 ```node
 // webpack.dev.config.js